daizutabi/ivory/docs/tutorial/data.md

 As the `Data` class, the `Dataset` class has a `init()` method without any arguments and no returned value.
 You can define any code to modify data.

-To get sample from an dataset. use normal indexing
+To get data from an dataset. use normal indexing

 ```python
 dataset[0]  # Integer index.